In 2022, tuition for full-time students at University of Mary Hardin-Baylor was $29,400 a year.

 ---|---|

-On-Campus | $26,258 |
+On-Campus | $25,721 |

-Off-Campus | $16,358 |
+Off-Campus | $15,001 |

 As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
-You can find the Mary Hardin-Baylor's net cost calculator on their website.
+You can find the University of Mary Hardin-Baylor's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-Mary Hardin-Baylor offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.
+University of Mary Hardin-Baylor offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

-Schools sometimes offer tuition waivers to certain groups, to make attending more affordable.
+Schools sometimes waiver tuition for certain groups, to reduce the total cost of attendance.
 Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
-Even with a tuition waiver, other expenses and fees are the responsibility of the student.
+Even if you qualify for a waiver, students are usually responsible for housing, meal plans, and other expenses.

 Mary Hardin-Baylor has some full or partial tuition waivers available for: - Employees or Children of Employees